Marine Training Centre

-The Marine Training Centre Tarawa (MTC) is a training school for seafarers founded in 1967 in Betio, Tarawa, division of the Ministry of Employment and Human Resources of the Government of Kiribati.
+The Marine Training Centre Tarawa (MTC) is a training school for seafarers founded in 1967 in Betio, Tarawa, Kiribati.
+It is a division of the Ministry of Employment and Human Resources of the Government of Kiribati.

 The Marine Training Centre, mainly funded by Germany (Hamburg Süd), European Union, New Zealand aid, and Japan, is approved to conduct training by the Marine Division of the Ministry, being the Maritime Authority of the Government.

 History

-A cargo ship of Hamburg Süd occurred to have an injured crew member in 1964: the Captain report on the skilled fishermen of the Gilbert and Ellice Islands in Tarawa gave him the idea of recruiting these seamen.
+A cargo ship of the German shipping company Hamburg Süd had an injured crew member in 1964 – the captain's report on the skilled fishermen of the Gilbert and Ellice Islands in Tarawa gave him the idea of recruiting these seamen.

-As a Merchant Marine training school, MTC is now owned and funded by the government of Kiribati.
-MTC was established in 1967 by the British Government, the United Nations Development Programme (UNDP), the British shipping China Navigation Company, and the German shipping company Hamburg Süd, being part of the SPMS (South Pacific Marine Services).
+As a merchant marine training school, MTC is now owned and funded by the government of Kiribati.
+MTC was established in 1967 by the British Government, the United Nations Development Programme (UNDP), the British shipping China Navigation Company, and Hamburg Süd, being part of the SPMS (South Pacific Marine Services).

-Then, the Government had the following objectives when they founded the Centre:
+The Government had the following objectives when they founded the Centre: